Looking to find your ACFT Standards by MOS? Don’t you worry.

 Higher MOS Roles in the Army

-Then you reach Master Sergeant, gonna be doing a little more admin then you reach First Sergeant and Sergeant Major and then Command Sergeant Major, you’re gonna be doing way more admin stuff and you’re not gonna be doing that grit and grinding of what the lower enlisted soldiers are doing .
-I feel like I’ve rambled on and ranted enough on this and, that’s kind of my gist of this.
+Then you reach Master Sergeant, gonna be doing a little more admin then you reach First Sergeant and Sergeant Major and then Command Sergeant Major, you’re gonna be doing way more admin stuff and you’re not gonna be doing that grit and grinding of what the lower enlisted soldiers are doing.
+I feel like I’ve rambled on and ranted enough on this.
+That’s kind of my gist of this.
 I think it’s really stupid that they’re making the standards this low.
 In my opinion.

 Let’s get honest ARMY